sammancoaching/website/_learning_hours/refactoring/code_smells.md

 # Code Smells

-It's useful to have a vocabularly for talking about refactoring.
+It's useful to have a vocabulary for talking about refactoring.
 It will help you to communicate when doing strong-style pairing or mob programming.
 Code smells is perhaps a less-known concept than refactoring and knowing these names will also help you to communicate about code.
 In this learning hour we'll talk about what a code smell is and learn the names of a few of them.

 ## Session Outline